Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 That’s true if you’re doing free social media marketing or paid social media marketing, by the way.

-If you choose the Bay Marketing Co auto social sharing you can keep focusing on adding great content to your blog.
+If you choose my auto social sharing you can keep focusing on adding great content to your blog.

-Whenever you post something it’s shared automatically to your business page.
+Whenever you post something it’s shared automatically to your Facebook business page.

 I just can’t see you using Gmail or Yahoo for your event planning business.
 I can’t imagine people taking you seriously.

-With a Bay Marketing Co web design package you may set up as many email addresses as you wish, the only limit being your hosting package size.
+With my web design package you may set up as many email addresses as you wish, the only limit being your hosting package size.

 Your event planning website comes with Google Analytics installed.
 Check it any time you wish.

-It’s a lovely report that sends out once a week and shares info like which keywords brought people to your website, where they’re from and which pages they visited.
+You also receive a weekly report that sends out once a week and shares info like which keywords brought people to your website, where they’re from and which pages they visited.

 You’ll also get some social media metrics.